 Irving liked the script, he said, which was quite different from the novel: Everything about Vietnam had been excised and the ending was changed.
 “I felt it would mislead the novel's many readers to see a film of that same title which was so different from the book,” Irving said, and so he asked that the name be changed.
 The resulting movie, which starred Ashley Judd, Jim Carrey, and Oliver Platt, was called Simon Birch and hit theaters in 1998.
 “Simon Birch is really Mark Steven Johnson's story—with Owen Meany's beginning,” Irving said.
 “I think it was, therefore, a happy resolution for both Mark and me that he was able to make his film, which clearly was ‘suggested by’ (as credits say) A Prayer for Owen Meany, but which is clearly not A Prayer for Owen Meany.”

 Afterward, rumors circulated that Irving had hated the movie.
 “Mark took an unfair bashing in the American press,” Irving told The Guardian.
 “People wrote that I hated the film and took my title away.
 That is untrue.”
-He told The Guardian that the book is unfilmable because “film is two-dimensional.
+According to Irving, the book is unfilmable because “film is two-dimensional.
 What you see is real.
 To visualize Owen's miracle is to make it unbelievable.
 It would be like those biblical movies of the 1950s and early 1960s.
 When the Red Sea actually does part, the audience just doesn't believe it.”
 The book has since been adapted into a stage play, a college production, and a BBC radio play.

 Do you love reading?
 Are you eager to know incredibly interesting facts about novelists and their works?
 Then pick up our new book, The Curious Reader: A Literary Miscellany of Novels and Novelists, out May 25!